dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/file-tree.service.ts">
-// Updated on: C183 (Add more aggressive logging for FTV flashing bug) import * as vscode from "vscode";
+// Updated on: C184 (Implement decoration-based refresh) import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";